Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Handle the welcome message in the `ChatRoom` itself and not in the `websocket_controller`
 - Handle the case when we try to send a message to an unexisting chat room
 - Update the roadmap features in the readme